IsaacXen/IsaacXen.github.io/_posts/2017-07-31-cocoa-handy-helpers.md

 extension NSAttributedString {

     /// Calculates and returns bounding rectangle for the receiver drawn using the options specified, within the given rectangle in the current graphics context.
-    /// The origin of the rectangle returned from this method is the first glyph origin.
     ///
     /// - Parameters:
     ///   - width: The width of the rectangle to draw in.